-Voice of Witness (VOW) is an award-winning, San Francisco-based nonprofit that advances human rights and dignity.
-We believe empathy inspires critical inquiry, leading to meaningful action.
-Through our oral history book series and education program, we amplify the voices of people impacted by injustice, teach our ethics-driven oral history methodology, and partner with human rights advocates to:
+Voice of Witness (VOW) is an award-winning, San Francisco-based nonprofit that advances human rights by amplifying unheard voices.
+Through our oral history book series and education program, we center the voices of people impacted by injustice, teach our ethics-driven oral history methodology, and partner with human rights advocates to:

 - build agency within marginalized communities,

-- foster thoughtful, empathy-based critical inquiry and understanding of the crises they face, and
+- foster thoughtful, empathy-based critical inquiry and understanding of the issues faced by marginalized peoples, and

 - inform efforts to protect and advance human rights.